convertigo/c8oprj-lib-excel/readme.md

 # lib_GoogleSheet
 This is the Microsoft Excel connector for Convertigo platform.
-Install this library to enable writing and reading from Microsoft Excel sheets on Office365 Cloud  for your Convertigo applications
+Install this library to enable reading from Microsoft Excel sheets on Office365 Cloud  for your Convertigo applications

 # Installation